willemvdmierop/Reinforcement-Learning/README.md

 <img src="Lunar_Lander/A3C_Lunar/A3C_vs_the_best.png" width="900"/>

-We can now show the difference in performance between the dum agent and the smart agent.
+We can now show the difference in performance between the untrained agent and the trained agent.

 ![](Lunar_Lander/Lander_Gifs/Lunar_Lander_dum.gif)
 ![](Lunar_Lander/Lander_Gifs/Lunar_Lander_4000_new.gif)